POWSM: A Phonetic Open Whisper-Style Speech Foundation Model: Experimental Setup

 We then evaluated our model on in-domain data from IPAPack++, the dataset seen during training.
 We followed \citet{zhu-etal-2025-zipa} in using LibriSpeech for English, AISHELL for Mandarin, and MLS for European languages, and additionally evaluated on IISc-MILE Tamil \cite{a2022subworddictionarylearningsegmentation} for Tamil and KSC \cite{khassanov-2021-crowdsourced-ksc} for Kazakh.
-For ASR and P2G, we evaluate with FLEURS.